wongdigital/rogerwong-site/_content/posts/adapt-or-die.md

 ---
 title: "Adapt or Die"
 date: "2012-03-09"
-categories:
+category: "Essays"
+tags:
+  - "Apple"
-  - "apple"
+  - "Industry Insights"
-  - "design"
+  - "Technology Industry"
 imageSrc: "/images/Adapt-Or-Die-Hero.jpg"
 imageAlt: "Illustration of a snake in a tablet"
 excerpt: "As tablets and smartphones become our primary computing devices, the line between work and personal life continues to blur.
 For designers and marketers, ignoring this shift toward mobile-first content consumption isn't just shortsighted—it's potentially fatal."